Who is a member?

 Candidates have a party affiliation

-Nonpartisan — Municipal election candidates are not affiliated with a political party, and there is no such designation on the ballot.
+Nonpartisan — With only a handful of exceptions, municipal election candidates are not affiliated with a political party, and there is no such designation on the ballot.